Stratio/stratio-connector-elasticsearch/README.md

  2. Start Elasticsearch Connector as it is explained before
  3. In crossdata-shell:

-    Add a data store.
-We need to specified the XML manifest that defines the data store.
-The XML manifest can be found in the path of the Elasticsearch Connector in target/stratio-connector-elasticsearch-0.4.0-SNAPSHOT/conf/ElasticSearchDataStore.xml

-      ```
-         xdsh:user>  ADD DATASTORE <Absolute path to Streaming Datastore manifest>;
-      ```

     Attach cluster on that datastore.
 The datastore name must be the same as the defined in the Datastore manifest.

       ```
          xdsh:user>  ATTACH CLUSTER <cluster_name> ON DATASTORE <datastore_name> WITH OPTIONS {'Hosts': '[<IPHost_1,IPHost_2,...,IPHost_n>]', 'Port': '[<PortHost_1,PortHost_2,...,PortHost_n>]'};
-      ```

-    Add the connector manifest.
-The XML with the manifest can be found in the path of the Cassandra Connector in target/-connector-elasticsearch-core-0.4.0-SNAPSHOT/conf/ElasticSearchConnector.xml

-       ```
-         xdsh:user>  ADD CONNECTOR <Path to Elasticsearch Connector Manifest>
       ```
     Attach the connector to the previously defined cluster.
 The connector name must match the one defined in the Connector Manifest, and the cluster name must match with the previously defined in the ATTACH CLUSTER command.